-Although, less than <1% of gun violence at schools in the US are mass shootings, 75% of high school students aged 15 to 17 cite mass shootings as a primary source of stress.
+Although, <1% of gun violence at schools in the US are mass shootings, 75% of youth aged 15 to 21 cite mass shootings as a primary source of stress.

 Instances like the Marjory Stoneman Douglas High School shooting have created new anxieties for younger generations of students.
-In a recent national poll, 75 percent of high school students aged 15 to 17 cited mass shootings as a primary source of stress, and more than one in five reported that the possibility of a shooting at the school is a source of stress on a day-to-day basis.58American Psychological Association.
+In a recent national poll, 75 percent of youth aged 15 to 21 cited mass shootings as a primary source of stress, and more than one in five of them who are students reported that the possibility of a shooting at the school is a source of stress on a day-to-day basis.58American Psychological Association.
 Stress in America: Generation Z. https://bit.ly/2JrCisG.
 October 2018.
 An analysis of school lockdowns in 31 of the nation’s largest cities by The Washington Post found that in the 2017-2018 school year alone, more than 4.1 million American students, including more than 1 million elementary-age children, endured at least one lockdown.
 These lockdowns were reactions to various threats, such as bombs or police manhunts, but at least 61 percent of school lockdowns were a result of a shooting or the perceived danger of one.59Rich S, Cox JW.
 School lockdowns: How many American children have hidden from gun violence?
 The Washington Post.
 December 26, 2018. https://wapo.st/2F5Mw1T.

 Stress related to gun violence affects student performance and wellbeing in schools.
 In Chicago, IL, one study found that exposure to a local homicide was associated with significant decreases in reading scores, awareness, and concentration for two to 30 days after the incidence.
 The study estimated that 15 percent of Black children in the sample spend a month each year functioning at low concentration, and that Black children in Chicago’s most violent neighborhoods spend at least a week out of every month functioning at lower concentration levels due to local homicides.60Sharkey P. The acute effect of local homicides on children’s cognitive performance.
 Proceedings of the National Academy of Sciences of the United States of America.
 2010; 107(26): 11733-11738.
 Another study found that following spikes in neighborhood violence, students in Chicago reported feeling less safe, experiencing more disciplinary problems, and having less trust in teachers.61Burdick-Will J. Neighborhood violence, peer effects, and academic achievement in Chicago.
 Sociology of Education.
 2018; 91(3): 205-223.
 In Syracuse, NY, test scores were 50 percent lower in elementary schools located in areas with high concentrations of gunshots than elementary schools in areas with a low concentration of gunshots.
 Elementary schools in high gunshot areas also had higher rates of standardized test failure.62Bergen-Cico D, Lane SD, Keefe RH.
 Community gun violence as a social determinant of elementary school achievement.
 Social Work in Public Health.
 2018; 33(7-8): 439-448.
 When neighborhoods and schools are no longer safe from gun violence, entire generations of American children are impacted.